Creative Writing Clubs and Tutoring Services

 Please note that our schedules are extremely full now!
 Most new-comers will be put on a wait list for the next available opening.
 Openings will increase as we hire new staff, but this is a slow process, so please be patient with us!

 COST AND PAYMENT METHODS:

 Writing club payments are due before the first day of the new quarter!
+A billing email is sent out to all families before the end of each quarter to remind that payment is due for the next quarter.
 There are three quarters in a school year: FALL: September-November, WINTER: December-February, SPRING: March-May.
-Due to summer camps, we don’t offer writing clubs or tutoring in the summer months.
+Due to summer camps, we don’t offer writing clubs in the summer months.